 Supporters who had previously opted in will continue to have their channel preferences respected as before.
 Where existing supporters re-engage with us and have been presented with the new permissions' statement, we will always respect their latest instruction.

 If you support us, for example by signing up to an event, donating, signing up to Gift Aid, or signing up to a campaign, we will usually collect your name, contact details, and whether you would like to be contacted, and how we would do so.
 If appropriate, we may also ask to collect your date of birth, financial details, Gift Aid eligibility, reasons for support, information relating to health and disability, and responses to our campaigns.

-We collect this data so we can keep you up to date with information and products you have requested, or may be interested in, and to ask for more support, in the way that you have chosen; to run our events; and to fulfil our legal responsibilities for financial and Gift Aid reporting.
+We collect this data so we can keep you up-to-date with information and products you have requested, or may be interested in, and to ask for more support, in the way that you have chosen; to run our events; and to fulfil our legal responsibilities for financial and Gift Aid reporting.
 We will keep your data only for as long as necessary.
-If you have kindly donated to us, we are required to keep this data for seven years.
-If you have not donated to us, we will only keep your data for three years.
+If you have kindly donated to us, we are required to keep this data for 7 years.
+If you have not donated to us, we will only keep your data for 3 years.

 If you volunteer with us, or enquire about our volunteering opportunities, we will usually collect your name, contact details, emergency contact details, bank details, contact preferences, ethnicity, gender, availability to volunteer, disability (including physical and mental conditions) and criminal convictions.

-We collect this data so that we can contact you about volunteering opportunities that come up; so that we ensure the safety of our volunteers, staff and customers; can pay expenses; carry out our awards programme; and to help us anonymously measure our inclusion and accessibility across our volunteering programmes.
-We will keep this data for two years after you stop volunteering for us.
+We collect this data so that we can contact you about volunteering opportunities that come up; so that we ensure the safety of our volunteers, staff, and customers; can pay expenses; carry out our awards programme; and to help us anonymously measure our inclusion and accessibility across our volunteering programmes.

 Gift in Wills